My Oblique Injury from Baseball – the worst injury I’ve every experienced

 Surely, with my knowledge and experience, I was training adequately to avoid injury, right?
 Wrong!

 I learned a very hard and painful (not to mention scary) lesson about having an oblique strain.
 It was such a learning process for me that I felt compelled to share it with you.
-I even created an 8-week eBook with Video Course to Rehab Your Oblique Strain.

 You don’t realize how much you use your core in daily life until it hurts to use it.